-OZ partners with Vermont Refugee Resettlement Program to host English language classes for New Americans at OZ several times a week.
+OZ has partnered with Vermont Refugee Resettlement Program to host English language classes for New Americans at OZ several times a week.
 (This program was paused during the pandemic.)

-OZ has an active working group focused on immigration and sanctuary that meets bi-weekly.
+OZ has a working group focused on immigration and sanctuary.
 This group is a working project of OZ’s Social Action Committee.
 This group leads actions and efforts both for the OZ community and the wider Burlington community.
-If you wish to get involved, reach out to our E.D., Grace at [email protected]
+If you wish to get involved, please contact us.

 Our Shalom Shuk provides material support in helping get New Americans set up in new homes when they arrive here in Burlington.